prathishdevendran/Web-Page/README.md

 # Web-Page
-This Repository is for webpages
+Repository for website
+Thank you